GarrettYoung510/CryptoBob/README.md

 ## Summary

 Track your cryptocurrencies and analyze them!
+We did not get it completely working, but definitely learned a lot about what it takes to build a crytpocurrency tracker, including database for all of the different coins, hosting that in a remote server and pulling from that database.

 ## Technologies used